Browser does not support script.

 The National Union of Students (NUS) is very active in promoting diversity, especially their Liberation Forums.
 Our Students' Union here at Staffordshire is involved in a programme of events and campaigns aimed at increasing awareness of equality and diversity issues.
 Contact the Students' Union for information about clubs, societies and campaigns.

-For help and advice on specific equality and diversity issues you can also contact the Students' Union Advice Centre or the Student Guidance Advisors.
+For help and advice on specific equality and diversity issues you can also contact the Students' Union Advice Centre or the Money & Guidance Advisors.

 Visit our web pages on age, disability, gender, race, religion, sexual orientation, and transgender for information, support and links to external organisations.